alanyongy/featured-projects/README.md

 > - [YouTube tutorial video](#) explaining usage and showcasing features
 > - [Reddit post](#) sharing the tool with the community
 >
-> **💡 Outcome & Impact:**
-> Used personally and by others to optimize high-level Kha’Zix item builds by quantifying damage tradeoffs.
+> 💡 Used personally and by others to optimize high-level Kha’Zix item builds by quantifying damage tradeoffs.
 >
 > [*🔗 Full write-up*](https://github.com/yourusername/link)
 >